Pioneer shares jump on Exxon mega-merger talks

 A deal would be Exxon's biggest acquisition since its $81 billion acquisition of Mobil in 1998.
 It would make the company one of the leading producers in the lucrative Permian basin, the largest U.S. shale oil field as the country's oil production closes in on an all-time record of 13 million barrels a day.

-Pioneer's shares were trading at $235.25 on Friday, valuing the company at nearly $55 billion.
-The offer implies a roughly 9% premium to Pioneer's Thursday close.
+Pioneer's shares were trading at $238.50 on Friday, valuing the company at nearly $56 billion.
+The offer implies a roughly 20% premium to Pioneer's Thursday close.
+Exxon shares were down 1.6%

-Friday's gains leave the stock short of the deal value, as it is possible that the two companies will not reach an agreement.
+Friday's gains leave the stock short of the offer, as it is possible that the two companies will not reach an agreement.

 The premium is line with other E&P mergers this year, but "still strikes us as slightly low for a company with the unique scale and quality of inventory held by Pioneer," said Andrew Dittmar, a director at Enverus.